parikshitkumar1/Multiclass-Image-Classification-for-Pok-mon/README.md

 # Pokédex
 ## Motivation
-To make a better version of [starterdex](https://github.com/pksenpai/Starterdex) by using FastAI, transfer learning and with better front-end
+To make a better version of [starterdex](https://github.com/pksenpai/Starterdex) by using FastAI, transfer learning and with better front-end starterdex, but better, uses densenet201 and knows about all 151 generation one pokemon + 15 mega evolutions
 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python